 Watch a video that explains how 1080 is helping to protect our native bats.

-The Department of Conservation's bat (pekapeka) recovery plan has a goal of conserving all bat sub-species throughout their present range and establishing new populations where possible.
+DOC's bat (pekapeka) recovery plan has a goal of conserving all bat sub-species throughout their present range and establishing new populations where possible.

 Surveys are being undertaken in many areas to determine the present distribution of the two bat species.
 Bats are located by searching with an electronic 'bat box', a small black box that can pick up high frequency echo-location calls.